aws-samples/aws-apprunner-terraform/README.md

 Terraform will display an action plan.
 When asked whether you want to proceed with the actions, enter `yes`.

 Wait for Terraform to complete the build before proceeding.
-It will take few minutes to complete “terraform apply”
+It will take few minutes to complete “terraform apply”.
+If an operation times out, simply rerun `terraform apply`.

+### What's Terraform doing?

+This step typically takes about 10-15 minutes to complete as Terraform does a lot of heavy lifting for us!
+While terraform is setting up the infrastructure, in parallel it is also running a script in `appbuild.tf` to use Maven to build our application, fetching all of the dependencies, and then creating a docker image, tagging it and pushing it to our newly created ECR repository.

 ### Explore the stack you have built